pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [+] Token User: NT AUTHORITY\SYSTEM (Admin)
 ```

 At this point, the first flag can be retrieved.
-Here is a video walkthrough regarding launching Unquoted Service Path attack.
+Here is a video walkthrough covering Unquoted Service Path attack.

 {% include video id="TyFHmhjm5ig" provider="youtube" %}

-> In the video, you will see another demon is spawned using `shellcode inject x64 <pid> <local/path>`.
+> In the video, you might that an extra beacon is spawned in using `shellcode inject x64 <pid> <local/path>`.
 This is used for get a stable demon if the first demon is dead.
 This operation is optional.

 ### 💠 Kerberoasting
 Delegation allows a user or machine to act on behalf of another user to another service.
 A common implementation of this is where a user authenticates to a front-end web application that serves a back-end database.
 The front-end application needs to authenticate to the back-end database (using Kerberos) as the authenticated user.

 ![image](https://user-images.githubusercontent.com/107750005/223048931-fb1b0686-6abe-4130-bd27-122cd436f4af.png)

-**Unconstrained delegation** is a feature that a Domain Administrator can set to any Computer inside the domain.
-Then, anytime a user logins onto the Computer, a copy of the TGT of that user is going to be sent inside the TGS provided by the DC and saved in memory in LSASS.
+**Unconstrained delegation** is a feature that can be configured to any Computers inside the domain.
+Anytime a user logins onto the Computer, a copy of the TGT of that user is going to be sent inside the TGS provided by the DC and saved inside the memory of LSASS.
 So, if you have **Administrator privileges** on the machine, you will be able to dump the tickets and impersonate the users on any machine.

-THerefore, if a domain admin logins inside a computer with **"Unconstrained Delegation"** feature activated, and you have **local admin privileges** inside that machine, you will be able to dump the ticket and impersonate the Domain Admin anywhere (Domain Privilege Escalation).
+THerefore, if a domain admin logins to a computer with **"Unconstrained Delegation"** enabled, and you have **local admin privileges** on that machine, you will be able to dump the ticket and impersonate the Domain Admin to access any other machines (Domain Privilege Escalation).

-In our case, we had already retrieved a `SYSTEM` account which count as a high integrity demon.
-Therefore, we are able to launch this attack if `m.seitz` had login into **WORKSTATION-01** before.
-We want the user `m.seitz` is because he is local administrator in **WORKSTATION-02**.
+Using our High Integrity session as `SYSTEM`, we are able to verify whether the user `m.seitz` has an active logon session on **WORKSTATION-01**. `m.seitz` is our point of interest since he is a local administrator on **WORKSTATION-02**.

-First, we can check our permission before impersonating `m.seitz` by listing the directory of **WORKSTATION-02** in `SYSTEM` demon.
+First, we can check our permission before impersonating `m.seitz` by listing the directory of **WORKSTATION-02** from the `SYSTEM` demon.
 You are expected to get a permission error.

 ```
 06/03/2023 15:15:39 [5pider] Demon » dir \\WORKSTATION-02.havoc.local\C$